shijuanchen/shift_cult/README.md

 Author: Shijuan Chen
 Date: 03/02/2023

 I am working on developing GEE tools to facilitate viewing and downloading the map products.
-The codes, apps and products are publicly available and will be ready to publish in this page in this April.
+The codes, apps and products are publicly available and will be ready to publish in this page this April.

 https://shijuanchen32.users.earthengine.app/view/shift-cult